-Most of the comments HCD from property owners requested that their residential properties be excluded in the City's Sites Inventory of properties for redevelopment and recycling.
+Most of the comments HCD received from property owners requested that their residential properties be excluded in the Inventory which identifies properties for redevelopment, recycling, and infill development.
 Incremental infill3 is a land use designation to expand the options for redevelopment in low density residential areas.

-The Sites Inventory list is used to help estimate how many new residential properties are expected to be recycled to new use during the Housing Element planning period to address Culver City RHNA requirements.
+The Inventory is used to help estimate how many new residential properties are expected to be recycled to new use during the Housing Element planning period to address Culver City RHNA requirements.
 In order to prepare an accurate estimate, the GPU team examined how many parcels typically recycle each year in Culver City.
-A property owners' interest in redeveloping their property during Housing Element planning period is a critical factor to consider when estimating how many added sites can realistically be added to the Sites Inventory.
-Removal from the Sites Inventory does not preclude the site from redevelopment.
+A property owners' interest in redeveloping their property during Housing Element planning period is a critical factor to consider when estimating how many added sites can realistically be added to the Inventory.
+Removal from the Inventory does not preclude the site from redevelopment.

-Notably, being removed from the list of potential properties does not change the property's proposed incremental infill land use map designation.
-However, removal from the Sites Inventory impacts the GPU's calculations to estimate how many sites may redevelop during this Housing Element cycle (2021-2029).
+Notably, being removed from the list of potential properties does not change the property's proposed Incremental Infill land use map designation.
+However, removal from the Inventory impacts the GPU's calculations to estimate how many sites may redevelop during this Housing Element cycle (2021-2029), resulting in few potential redevelopment and recycling sites and a larger hurdle for addressing RHNA.

-At the June 23, 2021 joint City Council/Planning Commission meeting, City Council directed the GPU team to study how incremental infill can affect where the additional housing units required by RHNA will be designated to go.
-The GPU identified 1,342 parcels under the proposed incremental infill land use designation as having potential for redevelopment based on objective criteria (e.g., age, existing floor area ratio, lot size, etc.).
+At the June 23, 2021 joint City Council/Planning Commission meeting, City Council directed the GPU team to study how Incremental Infill can affect where the additional housing units required by RHNA will be designated to go.
+The GPU identified 1,342 parcels under the proposed Incremental Infill land use designation as having potential for redevelopment based on objective criteria (e.g., age, existing floor area ratio, lot size, etc.).
 In October, City Council also directed staff to remove properties in the Culver Crest neighborhood from the Incremental Infill designation.
 Combined with those properties that had requested to be removed from the inventory, the net number of properties identified for redevelopment totals 1,246 (Please see Attachment No. 2 for HCD's list of comments and staff responses to comments).

-Given the urgency of getting to hearings for Planning Commission and City Council this year to adopt the Housing Element before HCD's mandated adoption deadline, the City has not completed reviewing the comments received from both the community and HCD, preparing responses to them, and making edits to the Housing Element, where feasible (Attachments No. 4-5).
-Appendix D of the Draft Housing Element (Attachment No. 6-7) will be revised to summarize all the public comments received to-date and respond to them.
+Given the urgency of getting to hearings for Planning Commission and City Council this year to adopt the Housing Element before HCD's mandated adoption deadline, the City has not completed reviewing the comments received from both the community and HCD, preparing responses to them, and making edits to the Housing Element, where feasible (Attachments Nos.
+4-5).
+Appendix D of the Draft Housing Element (Attachment Nos.
+6-7) will be revised to summarize all the public comments received to-date and respond to them.
 City Council will consider this final 2021-2029 Housing Element for adoption before HCD's mandated adoption deadline.
 The 2021-2029 Housing Element will supersede the 2013-2021 Housing Element, which was adopted on January 27, 2014 and certified by HCD as meeting all the State law requirements.
 Please refer to Next Steps below for the remaining steps in the process.